WHAT’S KEEPING YOU

 The Secrets of Creating Natural Dialogue!

 Dialogue is the force that contributes to characterization and story movement.
 It should be lean and sound the way people really talk.
 If you are having doubts about how to master this technique, then this is the class for you.
 Using dialogue should be fun when you know the formula of natural construction.
 Observation and interaction with simple exercises will clear the air in one of the most important aspects of creative writing.

 Crafting a Memoir: Where to Start and How to Deliver!

-Instructors: J. Andy Murphy, Author, Executive Director and Guest Publishers TBA! –Why do some writers succeed and others fall short?
-It could be said that writing your book might be the easiest part of your publishing experience, so understanding the many avenues of author responsibilities in the new world of publishing is critical.
+Why do some writers succeed and others fall short?
+It could be said that writing your story might be the easiest part of your journey, so understanding the many avenues of author responsibilities is critical.
 This course gives solid guidelines to follow before you even consider looking for an agent or publisher and will inform you of the prevalent scams that exist in the world of self-publishing.
-Tips on marketing and media are included in this course with direction from accomplished public relations and publishers as we explore all the elements needed for a writer to manage their own personal book business, avoiding amateur mistakes and unreal expectations.
+Tips on marketing and media are included in this course with direction from accomplished public relations and publishers as we explore all the elements needed for a writer to manage their own personal writing business, avoiding amateur mistakes and unreal expectations.
 Look before you leap is the lesson provided by this course!

 - Historical Fiction

 - The Many Genres of Writing for Children

 - The Secrets of Organizing Time to Write

 - Writing with a Partner – Pro/Cons of this Relationship